-Green Screens Terminal service is based on WebSockets and JSON mapped remote callable statements which can be used not only by the web browser it self, but also by Node.JS, Go, and many more backend systems.
+Green Screens Terminal service is based on WebSockets and JSON mapped remote callable statements which can be used not only by the web browser itself, but also by Node.JS, Go, and many more backend systems.

-Want it or not, we needed to use WebSockets instead of standard REST simply because of terminal protocol which requires full-duplex communication.
+Want it or not, we needed to use WebSockets instead of standard REST simply because of a terminal protocol which requires full-duplex communication.
 That created additional demands in software structure, API design and the whole process in common.

 One of such demands was security.
-When request for connection is created, it is in the form of encrypted URL parameters which also might contain user login data.
+When a request for a connection is created, it is in the form of encrypted URL parameters which also might contain user login data.
 To protect login data, we added many security measures for interactive online sessions.